Analysis: Hong Kong prioritized opening to China over the rest of the world. Now it's stuck in Covid limbo

 But one city, arguably Asia's biggest financial center, is absent from the list: Hong Kong.

-Hong Kong closed its borders in early 2020 at the start of the pandemic, and hasn't opened them since.
-Barring a few exceptions, the semi-autonomous Chinese territory remains largely closed to non-residents and foreign visitors, and has some of the harshest quarantine rules in the world.
+Hong Kong closed its borders to non-residents in early 2020 at the start of the pandemic.
+The semi-autonomous Chinese territory recently reopened to foreign visitors, although it still has some of the harshest quarantine rules in the world.

 The long closure has impacted businesses and frustrated residents.
 Yet, the government has stood firm -- repeatedly emphasizing that its priority is reopening its border with mainland China, not with the rest of the world.